Garko01/SEO_Bookmarklets/README.md

 To set up and use the bookmarklet, follow these steps:

 1. **Copy the Code**: Select the code snippet (starting from the specified line) and copy it.
-2. **Create a New Bookmark**: Open your bookmarks manager, add a new bookmark, and paste the code into the URL field.
-Name it as you like.
+2. **Create a New Bookmark**: Open your bookmarks manager, add a new bookmark, and name it as you like.
+Then, paste only the code into the URL field.
+Adding comments may break the bookmarklet.
 3. **Save the Bookmark**
 4. **Use the Bookmarklet**: Visit the page where you want to use it, then click the bookmarklet from your bookmarks bar.
    - If a shield icon with an "X" appears near the URL, click it, select "Load Unsafe Scripts," and then click the bookmarklet again.